Convict life at the barracks

 Using a range of historical sources, including the World Heritage-listed building, students investigate what daily life was like for the male convicts who lived at the Hyde Park Barracks.
 Many of these men had valuable skills and were doing important work for the government.
-But their work also effected the local environment and Aboriginal communities far away from the town itself.

-During this program your students will investigate:
+During this program your students will:

-- convict life in early Sydney
+- investigate convict life in early Sydney

-They will also handle objects, try out the convict hammocks, hear personal stories and learn about the punishments convicts faced if they broke the barracks' rules.
+They will handle objects, try out the convict hammocks, hear personal stories and learn about the punishments convicts faced if they broke the barracks' rules.